jundalisay/sp/content/en/research/schopenhauer/world/chapter-55c.md

 him.
 Seneca says admirably, velle non discitur; whereby he preferred truth to his Stoic philosophers, who taught ¥π¥±∫ƒ∑Ω μπΩ±π ƒ∑Ω ±¡μƒ∑Ω (doceri posse virtutem).
 From without the will can only be affected by motives.

-But these can never [380] change the will itself; for they have power over it only under 380 The World As Will And Idea (Vol. 1 of 3) the presupposition that it is precisely such as it is.
+But these can never
+change the will itself; for they have power over it only under the presupposition that it is precisely such as it is.
 All that they can do is thus to alter the direction of its effort, i.e., bring it about that it shall seek in another way than it has hitherto done that which it invariably seeks.
 Therefore instruction, improved